 What I like most about this book is the precise instructions for using the mantras.
 This is incredibly important for anyone who wants to use mantras in their spiritual practice instead of just learning the mysticism of them.

 4: Chakra Mantras: Liberate Your Spiritual Genius Through Chanting

-In this book by the Thomas Ashley Farrand we are introduced to many secret mantras from Tibet and India.
+In this book, Thomas Ashley Farrand introduces secret mantras from Tibet and India.
 Farrand discusses how to use these mantras to activate the chakras and to boost our spiritual development.
-Written by the leading authority on mantras, this is another must-read book.
+Written by the leading authority on mantras, this is a must-read book.

 5: A Gnostic Prayer Book

-This pocket-size book does one thing and does it very well: it gathers together all manner of mantras and prayers and reveals how to use them for spiritual development.
-This is an excellent companion book and is worth buying alongside one of the other books listed above.
+This pocket-sized book does one thing and does it very well: It gathers together all manner of mantras and prayers and reveals how to use them for spiritual development.
+This is an excellent companion book.
+Get this one plus one of the other books above.
+That’s my advice.

 I would love to hear your opinion on this.
-What is your personal favorite mantra book?
+What is your personal favourite mantra book?
 And what did you like most about it?

 Leave a comment and remember to subscribe to our newsletter.